amin-babu/amin-babu/README.md

 I'm currently diving deeper into JavaScript and aiming to master React and Next.js.

 ## 🌱 Learning Goals
-- Master CSS and JavaScript
+- Mastering CSS and JavaScript with a focus on responsive and pixel-perfect design.
-- Improve English speaking, listening and readin skills
+- Pursuing competitive programming to develop high-quality user-centric products.
-- Build a social media-like website with a rewards system
+- Aiming to stay updated with the latest web technologies and trends.

 ## 📫 Connect with Me
 - [LinkedIn](https://linkedin.com/in/amin-babu)